piotrb/klipper-stats/docs/Install.md

 ...

-# Step 1: docker-compose up -d
+# Step 1: docker compose up -d

 (all the defaults should just work, there really isn't much config here)

 You can edit the envs in the docker-compose.yml file

 * `PORT` is the port the http server runs on
-* `KLIPPER_HOST` is .. well .. where it can find moonraker running .. since we're running this in a container .. the special `172.17.0.1` ip should just work by pointing back to the actual host
+* `KLIPPER_HOST` is .. well .. where it can find moonraker running .. since we're running this in a container .. you can use `127.0.0.1` with the networking mode being `host`.

-(obviously if you change any of these, restart the daemon .. `docker-compose up -d`)
+(obviously if you change any of these, restart the daemon .. `docker compose up -d`)

 # Step 2: register it with prometheus